Documentary heritage and archives

 The BU Pharmacie-PACES houses the collections transferred in 1886 from the Montpellier School of Pharmacy, which included donations from professors François-Joseph Rey (1758-1826) and François-Hugues Romeo Pouzin (1795-1860), as well as from the Montpellier School of Agriculture.
 This collection of 5,000 documents is both local and encyclopedic.
 Botany and zoology account for a quarter of the volumes; pharmacy and its history, medicine and toxicology, as well as belles lettres, philosophy and geography, also feature prominently.

-For full details of the various heritage collections, visit the BU website.
+Full details of the various heritage collections on the BU website.

 Manuscripts